flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 and plugins.

-The `.ios/` hidden subfolder contains an Xcode workspace where you can run a standalone version of your module, and contains a wrapper project to bootstrap your Flutter code.
+The `.ios/` hidden subfolder contains an Xcode workspace where you can run a standalone version of your module.
+It is a wrapper project to bootstrap your Flutter code.
 It contains helper scripts to build frameworks, or you can embed the module into your existing application with [CocoaPods][].

 {{site.alert.note}}